 Here are a few tips to keep your car running smoothly and safely all summer long:

-- Get an oil change, and change your oil filter.
+- Change your oil and oil filter.
 Running an engine with old oil can result in reduced engine performance, poor gas mileage, and serious engine damage.
 To keep your vehicle’s engine running problem-free, make sure to keep up with the maintenance schedule outlined in your owner’s manual.

 - Keep the fluids topped up.
 If you are changing your oil, you should also check your transmission, brake, power steering, and windshield washer fluids as well as your coolant.
 If any of these are low, top them up and consult your owner’s manual to learn when you should flush or replace them.
 Power steering, coolant, and brake systems are all closed, so low fluid levels may indicate a leak.